Skip to content

 What is self-identification?

-With regard to origin, this can be done, for example, by asking the following questions:
+With regard to origin, this can be done, for example, by asking the following questions: 'How do you define your origins?'
+'Do you feel discriminated against because of your origins, if so, which ones?'

 Why is this study important?

-More Information about this research project?
+More information about this research project?

 For any questions, please send a message to equalitydata@unia.be.